Thesys-lab/arithmetic-intensity-guided-abft/README.md

 paper titled "Arithmetic-Intensity-Guided Fault Tolerance for Neural Network Inference on GPUs".

+**Abstract:** Neural networks (NNs) are increasingly employed in safety-critical domains and in environments prone to unreliability (e.g., soft errors), such as on spacecraft.
+Therefore, it is critical to impart fault tolerance to NN inference.
+Algorithm-based fault tolerance (ABFT) is emerging as an efficient approach for fault tolerance in NNs.

+We propose an adaptive approach to ABFT for NN inference that exploits untapped opportunities in emerging deployment scenarios.
+GPUs have high compute-to-memory-bandwidth ratios, while NN layers have a wide range of arithmetic intensities.
+This leaves some layers compute bound and others memory-bandwidth bound, but current approaches to ABFT do not consider these differences.
+We first investigate ABFT schemes best suited for each of these scenarios.
+We then propose intensity-guided ABFT, an adaptive, arithmetic-intensity-guided approach that selects the most efficient ABFT scheme for each NN layer.
+Intensity-guided ABFT reduces execution-time overhead by 1.09--5.3× across many NNs compared to traditional approaches to ABFT.

 ## Contents of the repository
 * [cutlass-util](cutlass-util): directory containing scripts for building and running experiments.